newtonmunene99/img-gallery/readme.md

 ```

 2. Feed an array of image source urls to the src property
+    **We're having a few bugs with this method.
+It will be fixed very soon.**

 - Please note that this is for use within frameworks such as Angular, Ionic Framework, Stencil, React etc.